ChrisBeereGithub/ChrisBeere.MMTDigital/README.md

 ChrisBeere.MMTDigital.WebApi.ExternalApiServices - This is the external Api resource communication layer.

-ChrisBeere.MMTDigital.WebApi.Tests - Unit tests.
-Also contains a document of integration tests with test evidence from Postman.
+ChrisBeere.MMTDigital.WebApi.Tests - Unit tests and integration tests.

 Logs are generated to the physical path of the ChrisBeere.MMTDigital.WebApi project + \Logs\Log*.txt